spoddutur/spark-notes/build-real-time-interations-with-spark.md

 ## 1.0 Limited interaction:
 There are two widely adopted approaches to communicate with Spark and each of it comes with their own limitations when it comes to flexible interaction:
 1. [spark-submit](https://spark.apache.org/docs/latest/submitting-applications.html) is a great handy script to submit spark application.
 Its great if you need to submit applications from command line.
-But, it doesnt support some other cases like submitting spark applications from other applications that too if your code snippet is not bundled as jar?
+But, it doesnt support some other cases like submitting spark applications from other applications that too if your code snippet is not bundled as jar
 2. [spark-shell](https://spark.apache.org/docs/latest/quick-start.html) is a powerful tool to analyse data interactively.
 It lets user submit the code snippets and control the tasks executed in Spark cluster.
 However, unfortunately, it is not a consumable service that we could use with our applications.

 Please refer to Appendix section below to know some more options that spark provides to submit spark-jobs programmatically